Contents

 Bftv 8.0 / IMDb 6.7

 Seeking refuge from a troubled marriage, a woman joins a friend’s family vacation in Tuscany.
-While basking in the sun-drenched scenery, she grapples with feelings of isolation and discontent.
+While basking in the sun-drenched scenery, she contends with feelings of isolation and discontent.
 As she interacts with the family, particularly the teenage son, she confronts the complexities of desire and the limitations of her current life.
-The experience forces her to confront her own longings and challenges her assumptions about relationships and personal fulfillment.
+The experience forces her to confront her own longings and challenges her assumptions about relationships and personal fulfilment.

 Top cast: Kathryn Worth, Harry Kershaw, Emma Hiddleston, Henry Lloyd-Hughes, Tom Hiddleston, Mary Roscoe, Michael Hadley, David Rintoul, Leonetta Mazzini.